 But with D.B., I haven’t clue which tree is relevant.
 Unless this match was a vital clue, I wouldn’t spend much time rolling the dice as to choice.

 Shared matches can be the source of some confusion when starting your Ancestry journey.
-If you’re a recent tester, I suggest you read this section of our full article on shared matches.
+It’s also a big topic.

 This is the tab to which I pay the least attention.